-I'm a professor at the in the (formerly ) at the / research center.
+I'm a professor at the University of Rennes 1 in the DiverSE team (formerly Triskell) at the INRIA/IRISARennes research center.

 Our team, focuses on software diversity and all of its benefits.
 Much like ecosystems found in nature, software can take advantage of variants that co-exist within these complex systems, improving robustness, security and resilience.